 For more photos from the event click on this link:

 Juntos Contra el Dolor, A.C., the only 24/7 palliative care and hospice service in the state of Jalisco, Mexico, leads a yearly (sometimes twice yearly) medical and humanitarian mission to assist the Mazateca (people of the deer) in remote mountain communities of Oaxaca state.
-The team is led by Juntos founder Dr. Susana Lua Nava, a renowned specialist in palliative care and hospice.
+The team is led by Juntos founder Dr. Susana Lua Nava, a thought leader in palliative care and hospice.

 Palliative care in Mexico is generally provided by a team of doctors, nurses, social workers, psychologists, chaplains, and trained volunteers with the goal of relieving pain and creating a comfortable existence for patients physically, emotionally, and spiritually.
 An important part of the work is the educational component for families and caregivers.
 Hospice is an extension of palliative care for end-of-life.